 It operates in more than 50 cities across 13 countries, the most recent launch of which was Palestine earlier this week.

-Careem founders Mudassir Sheikha and Magnus Olsson told Arabian Business last year that their aim was to take the company public by 2020.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Careem founders Mudassir Sheikha and Magnus Olsson told Arabian Business last year that their aim was to take the company public by 2020.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.